 Manaslu Base Camp

 The Manaslu Base Camp trek map shows the side trail that branches off from Samagaon.
-Trekkers can reach the 4,800-meter-high Mount Manaslu base camp by taking this detour.
+Trekkers can reach the 4,800-meter-high Mount Manaslu Base Camp by taking this detour.
 It is a well-liked trek for acclimatization prior to ascending to higher elevations.
-The trek provides stunning panoramas of the surrounding peaks and glaciers.
-The map makes it clear that this stretch is an optional addition, although many trekkers consider it to be the high point of the trip.

-Larke La Pass
+Larke La Pass: Highest Pass in Manaslu Region trek

 The hardest part of the trek is getting over the pass.
 The Larke Pass trek map highlights the route from Dharmasala up to the pass at 5,106 meters before descending to Bimthang.
 This is an important spot on the map and the highest point of the Manaslu Circuit.
 Although the ascent is challenging, the views of Annapurna II, Himlung Himal, Cheo Himal, and Kang Guru make every step worthwhile.
 Trekkers may better visualize the lengthy descent and high ascent, which call for preparedness and good physical condition, thanks to the map.